aparru33/MachineLearningDSTIProject/README.md

 **Project: Book Recommendation System**

-The target of this project is to develop an end to end Machine Learning Pipeline.
+The target of this project is to develop an end to end Machine Learning Pipeline with python.
 It is done for the Machine Learning course from the instructor **Hanna Abi Akl** at **DSTI**.

 The project is a group project.
+The git repository is at https://github.com/aparru33/MachineLearningDSTIProject.git.
+The python libraries installed for the project are in the files requirement.txt.

 We have chosen to build a recommender system based on the data provided by kaggle at https://www.kaggle.com/datasets/saurabhbagchi/books-dataset.
 The project is done in three steps which each have their jupyter notebook: